huidiyuan/PC-Lable-Homeless/research-assessment-2.md

         -   [x] Objective attempt
         -   [ ] Objective met
+        -   Grader comments:
+            - Big improvement!
+Still, you have quite a few duplicates, including old versions of most elements.
+Take advantage of git's version control to keep your repo clean and organized without having to rely on these backups.
+If you do want to keep the "old" stuff, keep it local only by adding anything "old" to your gitignore
-        -   Grader comments: You've got a lot of unnecessary files in your repo!
+            - ~~You've got a lot of unnecessary files in your repo!
 You should remove things like temporary files (e.g., .tex), example files from apaquarto installation (e.g., apaquarto.qmd), and rendered files (e.g., .docx ad .pdf files).
-You've also got a lot going on in your top-level that should be better organized into folders (like moving all the csvs into a data folder).
+You've also got a lot going on in your top-level that should be better organized into folders (like moving all the csvs into a data folder).~~

 2. Maintain an informative and up-to-date README.md